bigboards/bigboards-fabric/readme.md

 # > ./fabric.sh <your-config-file>
 ```

+## Current Status
+Currently we are able to set up clusters in our lab environment running all intel
+nodes using ubuntu 14.04 LTS.
+ARM nodes have not been tested yet, neither have other
+Operating Systems.

+## Roadmap
+ - Test on Intel
+ - Test on ARM
+ - Implement events to give feedback to a user when a tint is installing.
+ - Do a descent cleanup if a node is removed from a cluster
+ - Create API documentation
+ - Gather feedback and see how we can improve

 ## API
 Descent API documentation is on the todo list, For now a list of the endpoints can be found here.